6 Tourist Attractions That Are Actually Worth the Trip

 1. Statue of Liberty, New York City

-Sure, a tourist site that draws 4.2 million visitors a year is going to be crowded.
+Sure, a tourist site that draws 3.14 million visitors a year is going to be crowded.
 But the Statue of Liberty, a symbol of freedom to millions around the world, is worth a visit for its historical significance alone.
 The 305-foot-tall statue has stood watch over New York Harbor from Liberty Island since 1886.
 The national monument also includes Ellis Island, where more than 12 million immigrants entered the United States between 1892 and 1954.

-Access Liberty Island via passenger ferry from New Jersey’s Liberty State Park or New York’s Battery Park.
-Get to the ferry early in the morning to avoid long lines for tickets and to get through tight security screening.
 If you want to enter the statue’s museum, pedestal or crown, you’ll need to make a reservation up to six months before your trip.
 Space inside the statue is limited, and crown tickets often sell out months in advance.

 2. Smithsonian Institution, Washington, D.C.

-If visiting the Smithsonian’s 17 museums (and zoo) in Washington, D.C., sounds like too much for one vacation, you’re probably right.
-But you don’t have to try to see everything.
-Instead, focus on what interests you the most.
 With sites as spectacular and varied as the National Air and Space Museum, National Museum of the American Indian and National Zoo, there truly is something for everyone.
 Another plus: Admission to most of the museums is free.

 Washington, D.C., weather is at its best from September to November and March to May.